cakephp/docs/en/orm.rst

 ORM and Database Access
 #######################

-In CakePHP working with data through the database is done with 2 primary object types.
+In CakePHP working with data through the database is done with two primary object types.
 The first are **repositories** or **table objects**.
 These objects provide access to collections of data.
 They allow you to save new records, modify/delete existing ones, define relations, and perform bulk operations.
 The